Forms: designing a scalable data collection system for schools

 User-centric design

-Every decision was guided by research, addressing user needs and optimising workflows.
+Every decision was backed by research, addressing genuine user needs and removing unnecessary complexity.

 Design approach